Media article

 But it is so today, only because of the success that the foreign banks achieved.
 On the corporate and institutional banking side, the ability to provide seamless treasury and trade services to corporates, due to their presence in the overseas markets, not only makes for good customer service but also helps deepen the Foreign Exchange and Derivative market in India.

-Likely Exodus of Talent to Global Insourcing Centers
+Likely Exodus of Talent to Global Insourcing Centres

-Most of the foreign banks may want to exit India, but would want to continue to leverage the talent pool in India, to service their global businesses through the Global Insourcing Centers route.
-The GIC would have far deeper pockets to take talent away to their centers away from the onshore banking ecosystem.
+Most of the foreign banks may want to exit India, but would want to continue to leverage the talent pool in India, to service their global businesses through the Global Insourcing Centres route.
+The GIC would have far deeper pockets to take talent away to their centres away from the onshore banking ecosystem.

 This could potentially result in a rise in cost of banking professionals, thereby significantly increasing the manpower cost for the onshore banking businesses.
 The cost per employee for various onshore Banks is not a metric that is falling by any measure and this will only aggravate the same in the long run.